-Waxy white solid with a mild soapy odor
+Waxy, white solid granule, with a faint odor

 25 Kgs Nett - HDPE Laminated Paper Bags